rupafn/DS-Porfolio/README.md

 ## Projects:

 1. Heart failure dataset: Exploratory Data Analysis and heart failure prediction

+3. Maternal-Health-Risk:
-2. Maternal-Health-Risk: Exploratory Data Analysis with PCA visualization with Python Plotly and health risk prediction
+  - Exploratory Data Analysis
+  - Used PCA visualization with Python Plotly
+  - Predicted Health risk using ML Algorithms

+4. Facebook-status-clustering:
-3. Facebook-status-clustering: Cluster facebook status from Pycaret dataset using KMeans.
-Used Plotly to visualize the clusters
+  - Cluster facebook status from Pycaret dataset using KMeans
+  - Did some data preprocessing like converting categorical data using One-Hot-Encoding and dropping columns not required
+  - Used Plotly to visualize the clusters